TheDiscProg/auth-service/README.md

 ```
 If, either the password does not match, or if the data was an empty array, then it will respond with an empty data array.

-## Step 5 - Send response to rmqClient
+## Step 5 - Send response to Client
 The collection point will:
 1. Receive responses and store them in the local cache
 2. Receives request and checks if there is a matching message in the local cache.
 If there is, then it will send out the following message: